Go With The Flow: Clean and Repair your Gutter System

 The more water that can be drained away from the home by clean gutters and downspouts, the less chance you’ll have to be visited by pesky insects, like termites, which are drawn to moisture.
 Proper drainage lessens the likelihood of dealing with mold and mildew on your walls, too.

 But then there’s every homeowner’s worst nightmare: a cracked, shifted or sunken foundation caused by poor drainage.
-These repairs require a professional and are costly, not to mention the headaches that come from sopping up floors and personal items inside.
+These repairs require an expert foundation repair company and are costly, not to mention the headaches that come from sopping up floors and personal items inside.

 Generally, biannual checkups are recommended, no matter what type of gutter system you have.
 If your home is in an especially wooded area, and with pine trees, up to four times a year may be recommended.
 Many experts will suggest the fall and the spring, but if all of your trees are done shedding their leaves, it makes sense to do a thorough check now to prevent a springtime catastrophe.